alexandervd/applocker-vulnscanner/README.md

-# pentest-powershell
+# applocker-vulnscanner
-Repository with basic attack tools written out of curiosity
+Tool written to scan for flaws in your applocker policy